 Japanese habits to put into practice now

 There are so many things I love about Japan.
 Not only is Japan extremely family friendly, but it is such a unique experience.
-Perhaps the best thing about the Japanese culture is how vastly different it is from the United States, where I live.
+Perhaps the best thing about Japanese culture is how vastly different it is from the United States, where I live.

 The Japanese take off their shoes inside

 I wish this was the case everywhere.
 Personally, we never wear shoes inside our house, but as Americans, it feels rude asking our guests to take off their shoes, as well.
-So instead, most of our guests keep their shoes on when they come in our house and all the nasty germs on the soles of their shoes come inside with them.
+So instead, most of our guests keep their shoes on when they come into our house and all the nasty germs on the soles of their shoes come inside with them.

 Now, before you start thinking I’m an anal-retentive germaphobe, consider this.
-The average pair of shoes has 421,000 bacteria on the outside of them, including bacteria that causes pneumonia, meningitis, E.Coli, and staph infections.
+The average pair of shoes has 421,000 bacteria on the outside of them, including bacteria that causes pneumonia, meningitis, E.coli, and staph infections.
 Nearly ¼ of all shoes examined in a 2017 study tested positive for a strain of bacteria that causes potentially deadly diarrhea.